 Should your horse eat with a bit?

-- And by eat, I mean have a snack on the trail, eat a carrot, grab some grass while you are puttering around the farm, and not actually eating a hay meal.
-There’s much debate about this topic and not a whole lot of actual scientific stuff.
+And by eat, I mean have a snack on the trail, eat a carrot, grab some grass while you are puttering around the farm, and not actually eating a hay meal.
+There’s much debate letting a horse eat with a bit, but not much science.

-But, my overwhelming thought is NO – your horse should not eat with a bit in his mouth.
-For a few reasons.
+- But, my overwhelming thought is NO – your horse should not eat with a bit in his mouth.
+For a few behavioral reasons.

-- Horses use food and water to signal their place in the herd.
+- Horses may use food and water to signal their place in the herd.
 The top horses of the herd get food and water first.
-So, allowing your horse to nibble while under the premise of work is telling your horse that he’s the boss.
+So, allowing your horse to nibble while under the premise of work is telling your horse he can ignore you.
 It may seem harmless, but your horse will spill this mentality into other areas of his existence with you eventually.

 - It’s harder for your horse to properly chew with a bit.
 The bit rests on the tongue and therefore interferes with tongue/chewing action.
 I have seen a bit after a horse has snacked along the trail, often there are wads of grass mucked up on the bit.
 These chucks are not properly chewed and could cause problems if swallowed or partially swallowed.